akoutmos/prom_ex/README.md

 plugin and want to edit how the PromEx plugins react to Telemetry events, it is recommended that you fork the plugin in question and edit it to your specific use case.
 If you think that the community can benefit for your changes, do not hesitate to make a PR and I'll be sure to review it.
-This is not to say that event configurability will never come to PromEx, but I want to make sure that the public facing API is clean and straightforward and not bogged down with configuration.
-That and the Grafana dashboards would then have to become templatized to accommodate all this configurability.
+This is not to say that event configurability will never come to PromEx, but I want to make sure that the public facing API is clean and straightforward and not bogged down with too much configuration.
+In addition, the Grafana dashboards would then have to have a lot of templatized logic to accommodate all this configurability (something which has been a pain-point in the Helm community for example).

-PromEx provides a few utilities to you in order to accomplish this goal:
+PromEx provides the following utilities to you in order to achieve your observability goals:

 - The `PromEx.Plug` module that can be used in your Phoenix or Plug application to expose the collected metrics
+- A standalone HTTP metrics server if Phoenix is not a dependency in your project
 - A Mix task to upload the provided complimentary Grafana dashboards
 - A Mix task to create a PromEx metrics capture module
 - A behaviour that defines the contract for PromEx plug-ins
 - A behaviour that defines the functionality of a PromEx metrics capture module
 - Grafana dashboards tailored to each specific Plugin so that metrics work out of the box with dashboards
+- Grafana API support to create/upload to dashboard folders and to create graph annotations to mark events in Grafana
+- EEx Grafana dashboard templates so you can dynamically tweak dashboards prior to uploading

 ### Available Plugins